-This guide is based on standards, amendments and interpretations (broadly referred to in this guide as 'standards') that have been issued as at 31 August 2022 and that are required to be applied by an entity with an annual reporting period beginning on 1 January 2022 ('currently effective requirements').
-The early adoption of standards that are effective for annual periods beginning after 1 January 2022 ('forthcoming requirements') has not been illustrated.
+This guide is based on accounting standards, amendments and interpretations (broadly referred to in this guide as Accounting Standards) that have been issued by the IASB as at 31 August 2023 and that are required to be applied by an entity with an annual reporting period beginning on 1 January 2023 ('currently effective requirements').
+The early adoption of accounting standards that are effective for annual periods beginning after 1 January 2023 ('forthcoming requirements') has not been illustrated.

-This guide does not illustrate the requirements of NZ IFRS 1 First-time Adoption of International Financial Reporting Standards, NZ IFRS 4 Insurance Contracts, NZ IFRS 6 Exploration for and Evaluation of Mineral Resources, NZ IFRS 14 Regulatory Deferral Accounts, NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans, NZ IAS 27 Separate Financial Statements, NZ IAS 29 Financial Reporting in Hyperinflationary Economies and NZ IAS 34 Interim Financial Reporting.
+This guide does not illustrate the requirements of NZ IFRS 1 First-time Adoption of International Financial Reporting Standards, NZ IFRS 17 Insurance Contracts, NZ IFRS 6 Exploration for and Evaluation of Mineral Resources, NZ IFRS 14 Regulatory Deferral Accounts, NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans, NZ IAS 27 Separate Financial Statements, NZ IAS 29 Financial Reporting in Hyperinflationary Economies and NZ IAS 34 Interim Financial Reporting.
 The NZ IAS 34 requirements are equivalent to IAS 34.
-It is illustrated in our Guide to condensed interim financial statements - Illustrative disclosures (March 2022).
+It is illustrated in our Guide to condensed interim financial statements - Illustrative disclosures (June 2023).

-In addition, the standards and their interpretation change over time.
+In addition, accounting standards and their interpretation change over time.
 Accordingly, this guide should not be used as a substitute for referring to the standards and other relevant interpretative guidance.

-Neither IFRS nor the New Zealand reporting requirements require the preparation of separate financial statements for the parent entity if group financial statements are prepared.
-Hence, this guide illustrates only consolidated financial statements and does not illustrate separate financial statements.
+Neither IFRS nor the New Zealand reporting requirements require the preparation of separate financial statements for the parent entity if group financial statements and does not illustrate separate financial statements.